7 low calorie breakfast recipes that actually help you loose weight

 How to make these breakfasts part of your routine

 🗸 Keep it realistic: If you only have 10 minutes, don’t set yourself up for failure with recipes that take 30.
+A Greek yogurt with berries, a banana with almond butter, or a quick protein shake all count.
+Simple is sustainable, and sustainable is what creates lasting change.

 Don’t stop here — the tastiest ones are waiting!